Skip to main content

 If a student has an IEP, a meeting must be held to reflect the change in placement, as well as to develop a return to school transition plan.

-• The IEP team identifies the academic goals in the IEP that will be addressed while the student is receiving IIS, the number of service hours required to meet them, and any accommodations and/or related services required.
+• The IEP team identifies the academic goals in the IEP that will be addressed while the student is receiving HHT, the number of service hours required to meet them, and any accommodations and/or related services required.

 • placement in a nonpublic special school; or